WICG/scheduling-apis/spec/controlling-tasks.md

   1. Let |signal| be a new {{TaskSignal}} object.
   1. Set |signal|'s <a for=TaskSignal>priority</a> to |priority|.
   1. [=Construct an AbortController=] given |signal|.

-  Issue: Do we need to indicate that priority is optional, or is the IDL sufficient?
 </div>

 The <dfn method for=TaskController><code>setPriority(|priority|)</code></dfn>